MatteodeDonato/PixelPainter/README.md

     * draws points around cursor
   * *Paintbrush*
     * simulates a paintbrush
-    * EMILY HOW DOES THIS ONE WORK AGAIN!?!?!?
   * *Watercolor*
     * watercolor-effect brush
     * for best results, lower opacity